GunshipPenguin/kiteshield/README.md

 ./packer/kiteshield -n program packed.ks
 ```

-This will produce an output binary packed with only layer 1 encryption.
+This will produce an output binary packed with only layer 1 encryption and the
+runtime engine omitted.

 ## <a name="codebase-layout"></a> Codebase Layout